sgotti/baci/README.md

 ## How is it implemented?
 The build process is done inside the container (it's an ACI that builds other ACIs!).

-I'm not already sure if this was good choice but it was the easiest.
+I'm not already sure if this was a good choice but it was the easiest.
 Maybe in the future this can move from being an ACI to become an extension to the rocket stage1 or just an external program that uses rkt (this will need rocket to implement some additional features).

 By now some issues to deal with are known and other can arise: